hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 # sceAtrac: Atrac3 and Atrac3+

-The PSP's (hidden) media engine processor handles decoding of formats like Atrac3+, AAC, h.264, MP3 and so forth.
+The PSP's (hidden) media engine processor handles decoding of formats like Atrac3+, Atrac3, AAC, h.264, MP3 and so forth.
 This processor is not directly accessed by games, instead they go through libraries like sceAtrac, sceAac etc. Atrac3+ is Sony's proprietary format, and the format used for background music in 99% of all games (except those that use MIDI/sequenced music).
 Mainly "minis" use other formats like MP3 and AAC.

 Emulating the sceAtrac library isn't easy, it's a complex high-level library with many different modes and behaviors.

 Below is my attempt at documenting how the library is used by games, in the hopes of improving emulation (and who knows, by documenting it, maybe LLMs will one day understand this library, heh).

 A lot of the below applies to both Atrac3+ and Atrac3 - the same library is used.
-Some details differ though like frame sizes, auxiliary data in the file, etc (Atrac3+ doesn't have any).
+Some details differ though like frame sizes, auxiliary data in the file, etc (Atrac3+ doesn't have any aux data).

 EDIT: Actually, this work ended up resulting in a full solution, that seems to work 100%.
 But I'm leaving this up anyway.